PaddlePaddle/Research/NLP/ACL2021-PAIR/README.md

 # PAIR
 This is a repository of the paper: [PAIR: Leveraging Passage-Centric Similarity Relation for Improving Dense Passage Retrieval](https://aclanthology.org/2021.findings-acl.191/), ACL 2021.

+News: We have released a new repository for the RocketQA series: https://github.com/PaddlePaddle/RocketQA.
+The repo provides an easy-to-use toolkit for running and fine-tuning the state-of-the-art dense retrievers.
+We will continue to maintain that repo in the future.

 ## Introduction
 PAIR is a novel approach to improving dense passage retrieval.
 The three major technical contributions include introducing formal formulations of the two kinds of similarity relations, generating high-quality pseudo labeled data via knowledge distillation, and designing an effective two-stage training procedure that incorporates passage-centric similarity relation constraint.
 The experiment results show that PAIR significantly outperforms previous state-of-the-art models on both MSMARCO and Natural Questions (NQ).